OpenChain-Project/conformance-questionnaire/scripts/README.md

 These scripts include the Charis SIL 5.0 font: https://software.sil.org/charis.
 These fonts use the SIL OPEN FONT LICENSE Version 1.1.
 See fonts/CharisSIL-5.000/OFL.txt for full text of the license.

+These scripts include the IPAex Font (IPAex Gothic) font: https://www.freejapanesefont.com/ipaex-gothic/.
+These fonts use the IPA Font License Agreement v1.0.
+See scripts/fonts/ipaexg00301/IPA_Font_License_Agreement_v1.0.txt for full text of the license.

 ### Tools

 Created with [Nodeclipse](https://github.com/Nodeclipse/nodeclipse-1)